Books about Mental Illness & Mental Health

 Mini reviews for John Green's Turtles All the Way Down and 25 other book reviews.

-This story is about a boy named Matthew who has severe OCD and has trouble leaving his house due to his anxiety.
+This middle-grade story is about a boy named Matthew who has severe OCD and has trouble leaving his house due to his anxiety.
+He has not gone to school and his hands bleed from washing them repeatedly.
+He spends his time at the window observing the neighborhood.

 I love the fact that this book looks at the world from Matthew’s point of view.
-It is very readable as well as eye-opening.
+It is a very readable, eye-opening middle-grade mystery book for 13-year-olds

 If you are looking for anxiety books for teens, our list has picks chosen by an expert.